openbudgets/microsite_rdf/BACKLOG.md

 + color things differently (one color for each abstract classification)
 + add labels to the graph presented, trying in this order rdfs:label, skos:prefLabel, skos:altLabel and, finally, the URI if all the others fail
+- join query in exploring.rq with the obeu-graph thing, this way we can build the hierarchy using the function of obeu-edges-dimensions
+- check why some nodes are lost when adding labels
 - build web application to navigate the levels
     + add city selector (URL)
     + add year selector (URL)